gramineproject/gramine/Documentation/devel/features.md

 ### Threads

-Gramine supports multi-threading.
+Gramine implements multi-threading.
 In case of SGX backend, all threads of one Gramine process run in the same SGX enclave.

-Gramine supports per-thread:
+Gramine implements per-thread:
 - stack and signal (alternate) stack,
 - user/group IDs,
 - thread groups info,